Suriya2210/Suriya2210/README.md

-### Hi there 👋
+### Hello people!!! 👋

-- 🌱 I’m currently learning to exist
+- 🌱 Currently learning to exist
+- 💻 Loves open-source applications and tech
 - 💬 Ask me about troubleshooting

 <!--
 **Suriya2210/Suriya2210** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.